Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2001. Updated by Giri Raj, Dermatologist, New Plymouth

-A congenital melanocytic naevus (American spelling nevus) is a proliferation of benign melanocytes (pigment cells) that are present at birth or develop shortly after birth.
-(1) Naevi (American spelling nevi) are also known as brown birthmarks.
+A congenital melanocytic naevus (American spelling nevus) is a proliferation of benign melanocytes (pigment cells) that are present at birth or develop shortly after birth .
+Naevi (American spelling nevi) are also known as brown birthmarks.

-Other melanocytic naevi, or moles, that look like birthmarks, but were not present at birth, are often called ‘congenital melanocytic naevus-like’ naevi, ‘congenital type’ naevi or ‘tardive’ naevi.
+Similar melanocytic naevi, or moles that were not present at birth are often called ‘congenital melanocytic naevus-like’ naevi, ‘congenital type’ naevi or ‘tardive’ naevi.

 Congenital melanocytic naevi are usually classified by size.
 There are several different classifications.

 A modification of the above criteria is used in some centres in an effort to increase the accuracy of classification.